bunop/TSKITetude/README.md

 ## The tskit-pipeline

 The proposed pipeline is supposed to work starting from the entire SMARTER
+database: all the required samples are selected by the pipeline relying on a list of samples (like the one required by the `--keep` option of `plink`).
+Then there are three different approaches to genereate *TreeSequences* object using the nextflow pipeline: the `est-sfs` approach, the `reference` approach and the `compara` approach.

+### The est-sfs approach

-database: all the sheep background samples will be extracted from the whole database, including the samples required to estimate ancestor alleles: the former samples will be referred as *focal* samples, the latter *ancient*.
+This approach requires to select a list of samples from the SMARTER including the samples required to estimate ancestor alleles: the former samples will be referred as *focal* samples, the latter *ancient*.
 The two groups will be processed separately: data will be converted into VCF and normalized against the reference sequence.
 Focal samples will be *phased* and